SGMOModeling/PyWFM/docsrc/index.rst

 PyWFM Documentation
 #####################

-pywfm is a python package that exposes the functionality of the IWFM DLL
+pywfm is a python package that exposes the functionality of the IWFM API

 --------
 Overview